-The USC School of Dramatic Arts invites families of current SDA students to join us for a virtual Trojan Family Weekend!
+The USC School of Dramatic Arts invites families of current SDA students to join us for Trojan Family Weekend, October 6-9, 2022!

-The following are sessions offered by the USC School of Dramatic Arts during Trojan Family Weekend.
+The following are sessions offered by the USC School of Dramatic Arts on Thursday, October 6 and Friday, October 7, 2022, during Trojan Family Weekend.
 In order to attend these events, you must be a registered attendee of Trojan Family Weekend.
 For more information and to register, Trojan Family Weekend website.

 For questions regarding SDA events, contact the Events Office at email@example.com.